 Global Partners in Care ("GPIC") is a 501(c)(3) not-for-profit organization dedicated to "support compassionate care where the need is great, and the resources are few".
-GPIC began in 1999 to facilitate partnerships between U.S. based Hospice Programs and those in South Africa and Zimbabwe.
+GPIC began in 1999 to facilitate partnerships between U.S. based Hospice Programs and those primarily in Sub-Saharan Africa.
 These partnerships were designed to provide financial and programmatic support to these countries.
-In 2004, GPIC became an affiliated organization of the National Hospice and Palliative Care Organization ("NHPCO"), the national organization of hospice programs in the United States of America.
-Over the years, the partnerships have expanded to include hospice programs in other developing countries outside of South Africa and Zimbabwe.
+In 2004, GPIC became an affiliated organization of the National Hospice and Palliative Care Organization ("NHPCO"), the oldest and largest national organization for hospice programs and professionals in the United States of America.
+Over the years, the partnerships have expanded to include hospice programs in other developing countries outside of Sub-Saharan Africa.
 The Foundation assumed GPIC's operating activities from NHPCO during 2017 with the transfer of GPIC's net assets in the amount of \$124,338.
 GPIC's financial activities are reflected within the consolidated financial statements pursuant to current accounting standards surrounding business combinations for not-for-profit organizations.